blandflakes/advent-2020/notes.md

 This might not be too bad, thankfully.
 I'll maybe even retrofit some of this to day 1...

 Took a while because I had my rotations wacky.
 Good thing they were always clean rotations instead of arbitrary degrees, though if I'd had to use real formulae I probably wouldn't have made the blunder.

+# Day 13

+## Part 1

+This looks like I just need to simulate the bus routes from time 0 to the time I'm leaving, and take the first departure.
+I wonder if there is a way to interleave a sequence per bus, or if I need to look up each base at each interval?

+Thank god timestamp is just a monotonically increasing int.

+## Part 2

+I can use a sliding window here.
+It's going to be slow.
+There's probably some optimization, like the "Why is grep fast" thing, but maybe if I just wait a while it will find the answer...

+Ok great, so this one is not tractable with a naive solution.
+So there must be some "trick" or optimization to get it done...

+I feel like I should just be able to generate the exact number.

+Took a lot of beating around the bush to get here.
+The idea generally being that these patterns should be derivable.
+They are.
+Since bus ids are unique, and I think the fact that they're prime plays into this (though not mentioned...), we can say that the pattern would repeat every multiple of them.
+Problem is that they're offset positionally - that would only solve if we wanted all busses to arrive at once.
+Fine... so I wrote some gross thing that does the equivalent of aligning some gears:

+1. step by stepSize (initially 1) up to a timestamp where adding position is a multiple of the busId (0 is always the first)
+2. set the stepSize to stepSize * busId
+3. recur to 1

+1 is an inner loop.

+This is kinda gross, and I had to fumble forever to get any kind of insight.